-Your goal should be to keep your email 'lean and clean' - in reference to having a quickly emptied Inbox, easily organized email message storage files, and the ability to find and handle emails as needed.
+Your goal should be to keep your email 'lean and clean' - in reference to having a guickly emptied Inbox, easily organized email message storage files, and the ability to find and handle emails as needed.
 Inbox Zero is a 'thing' - a practice to look at and get all emails out of your active inbox so that you keep up with communications and can focus on incoming emails without clutter.
 People can get tens to hundreds of emails a day, and an ignored or messy inbox may look dramatic and like lots of work is happening, but it can also cause a lot of important stuff to be overlooked and ignored.
+However, not dealing with and sorting out inbox emails is actually unprofessional and work can/does get missed, people get delayed, etc.

 In school and in the workplace, part of your job is to be accessible and responsive, and to do your part to communicate and complete work product on time with minimal confusion with and for others.